 - 4. Rotate the ignition to start the engine.
 To prevent serious starter motor damage, release the ignition switch immediately after the engine has started. - 5.
 If the engine does not start after 20 seconds, stop.
 Try again after waiting for 60 seconds. - 6.
-Monitor the oil pressure gauge immediately after starting the engine. - 7.
-If no pressure is indicated within 10 to 15 seconds, stop the engine and contact an authorized DetroitTM service outlet for further instructions.
+Monitor the oil pressure gauge immediately after starting the engine.
+Refer to section "Checking the Oil Pressure" - 7.
 Do not place the engine under full load until it reaches operating temperature. - 8.
 Check the engine for leaks.
 If any leaks are found, shut down the engine immediately and have the leaks repaired by an authorized DetroitTM service outlet. - Check all hoses, hose clamps, and pipe unions on the engine for tightness. - Check the oil feed and return lines at the turbocharger for leaks. - Check for coolant, fuel, or lubricating oil leaks. - 9.
 Shut down the engine. - Check the lubricating oil level, Refer to section "How to Check the Lubricating Oil Level". - 11.
 Inspect the cooling system, Refer to section "Inspection of the Cooling System".